+2022 US\$ 2021 US\$

-Loan commitments 2021 US\$ 2020 US\$ with an orginal maturity of under one year with an orginal maturity of one year or above 5,000,000 4,301,000 5,000,000 5,000,000 9,301,000 Credit risk weighted amount 2,500,000 3,360,200
+Loan commitments - with an orginal maturity of one year or above 5,000,000

+Credit risk weighted amount 2,500,000

 Contingent liabilities and commitments are credit-related instruments which include commitments to extend credit.
 The risk involved is essentially the same as the credit risk involved in extending loan facilities to customers.
 The contractual amounts represent the amounts at risk should the contract be fully drawn upon and the customer default.
 As the facilities may expire without being drawn upon, the contractual amounts do not represent expected future cash flows.